 If disaster strikes your residence or business, there are funding programs available that are specific to this type of circumstance.
 Below is a listing of currently known / available funding sources.
 This list is continuously updated, as funding sources frequently change.
-Please click on the heading to get to the Resource Page.
+Please click on the heading to get to the Resource/Information Page.

 The N.C.
 Disaster Relief fund was established by Governor Hunt following Hurricane Floyd in 1999.
 Governor Cooper has reactivated this fund as a result of Hurricane Florence.
 Governor Cooper has asked Golden LEAF to manage distribution of these funds to eligible projects in the disaster affected communities.
 Grant funds may only be awarded to units of local government or 501(c)(3) nonprofit tax-exempt organizations.
 Applications from nonprofit organizations with experience in disaster relief and recovery will receive priority.